rocky-linux/wiki.rockylinux.org/docs/irc.md

 * **If the question is related to drivers from elrepo**

-    * It is common for users to be using hardware that is either not supported in a current Rocky release or needs a better driver (eg nouveau -> nvidia).
+    * It is common for users to be using hardware that is either not supported in a current Rocky release or needs a better driver (e.g., nouveau -> nvidia).
 Providing general assistance for getting such drivers should be considered semi-topical.
 Most users will support one another in this scenario. elrepo volunteers will be in the channel as well assist users.
 Other issues should go to `#elrepo` or where topical, such as their [Bug Tracker](https://elrepo.org/bugs).

 ### What is not supported?